To register for a K-12 professional development class, find the class in the "List of K-12 classes" and click on the "register now" link.

 Several classes may link you to the registration page of a third-party organization that we partner with to expand our educational opportunities.
-You can view our complete list of partners online.
 To ensure that the professional development class is posted to your NDSU transcript be sure to indicate to the partner that you want to obtain credit through NDSU.

 Some K-12 professional development classes may require that you register for the conference or activity in addition to registering for credit with NDSU.
 Please check the special instructions for each teacher training class for more details.

 A maximum of 15 credits per semester (Fall & Spring Semesters) and 12 credits (Summer Semester) is allowed.
 In some instances, students can have up to one calendar year to complete a professional development class; however, we suggest you make every effort to complete them in the semester you registered.

 A minimum $20 processing fee will be assessed per person for cancellations received after the start of the course.
 Refunds are not issued after the start of the course or after access to the course has been provided.
 Use the Cancel Registration Form to cancel your registration for an NDSU Distance and Continuing Education class.

 Tuition & Fees:

 The cost for the class varies per professional development offering based on the delivery mode and number of credits.
 Some classes require the purchase of textbooks in addition to the cost of the class.
 This will be listed within the class information before registering.

 Textbooks & Supplies

 Contact your instructor directly to determine where to get textbooks and other supplies needed for your NDSU Distance and Continuing Education classes.
 Some textbooks and supplies may be available at the NDSU Bookstore.